awakenedhaki/masterR/playground/toy_data/README.md

 # Visualization

 So far we have covered how to import your data, subset it, and transform it.
+It is time to learn how to visualize data\!
+This is something you can spend hours doing since effective plots can enable you to see patterns and difference that may not stand out when staring at a dataframe.

-However, an important part of exploring and communicating your data is through **visualizations**.
-A strong visualization can go a long way in communicating your results.
+An important aspect of data visualization is that this is the main way you will be communicating your data to everyone.
+A strong visualization can go a long way in summarizing your results.

 Hadley Wickham, the Chief Scientist of RStudio and author of the `tidyverse` packages, said in OpenVis 2017 conference: